As a regulator and funder

 We maintained procedural safeguards to ensure our regulatory functions are transparent, and that regulatory and delivery functions are appropriately separated.

-The Director General assessed compliance of Independent schools with the registration standards and other requirements.
-In 2020–21, the Director General approved:
+The Director General assessed compliance of non‑government schools with the registration standards and other requirements.
+In 2022–23, the Director General approved:

 Non-government school funding

-Funding was provided on a per‑student basis in accordance with the requirements of the National School Reform Agreement.
-The annual Non-Government Schools Funding Order and Guidelines were issued by the Minister and set out funding amounts, and accountability and eligibility requirements.
+Funding was allocated on a per student basis in accordance with the requirements of the National School Reform Agreement.
+The annual non‑government schools funding order and guidelines were issued by the Minister and set out funding amounts, and accountability and eligibility requirements.

-We provided just over $4.75 million to CEWA and the Association of Independent Schools of Western Australia (AISWA) to administer the State Government’s Non‑Government School Psychology Service (almost $5.4 million in 2021–22).
+We allocated over $6.0 million to CEWA and the Association of Independent Schools of Western Australia (AISWA) to administer the state government’s Non‑Government School Psychology Service (almost $5.4 million in 2021–22).
 The additional funding is being provided following a state government election commitment to increase the provision of psychological services in schools.

-We also provided just over $1.1 million to CEWA and AISWA to support the re‑engagement of students at educational risk, and $181,000 to the Australian Music Examinations Board (WA).
+We also allocated just over $1.1 million to CEWA and AISWA to support the re‑engagement of students at educational risk, and $181,000 to the Australian Music Examinations Board (WA).

-Through the Low Interest Loan Scheme, there were 327 active loans for non‑government schools and The University of Notre Dame Australia with an outstanding balance of $380.3 million (Table 4).
-Of the $38.8 million advanced in 2020–21, $32.7 million was for new works and $6.1 million was for works in progress (Table 5).
-In 2020–21, we received recurrent appropriation of $0.6 million ($1.2 million in 2019–20) to meet the annual costs of the interest subsidy.
+Through the Low Interest Loan Scheme, there were 310 active loans for non‑government schools and The University of Notre Dame Australia with an outstanding balance of $397.9 million (Table 4).
+Of the $48.4 million advanced in 2022–23, $33.7 million was for new works and $14.7 million was for works in progress (Table 5).

 |Number of active low interest loans